Chapter 11. Beyond the Basics

 The Model-Code Gap

-Chapters 3 – 6 introduced the static structure diagram types that make up the C4 model, and each of those chapters included some guidance on whether I’d recommend usage of that particular diagram type.
+Chapters 3–6 introduced the static structure diagram types that make up the C4 model, and each of those chapters included some guidance on whether I recommend using that particular diagram type.
 My general guidance to teams who are adopting the C4 model for the first time is to focus on the top two levels—the system context and container diagrams.

 There are a couple of reasons for this.
-First of all, the system context and container diagrams can be created reasonably quickly in most cases.
-Related to this is the effort required to keep those diagrams up-to-date.
+First, the system context and container diagrams can be created reasonably quickly in most cases.
+Second is the effort required to keep those diagrams up to date.
 Due to the hierarchical nature of the C4 model, each diagram will change at a different rate:

 Become an O’Reilly member and get unlimited access to this title plus top books and audiobooks from O’Reilly and nearly 200 top publishers, thousands of courses curated by job role, 150+ live events each month,